raphaelchenouard/pv_parameter_estimation_with_ibexopt/README.md

 Requirements:

-- Ibex library with ibexopt plugin.
+- Ibex library with ibexopt plugin (http://ibex-lib.org/).
 - Python with scipy for the plots and benchs automation